-EPA intends to make conforming changes to Reduction of Lead in Drinking Water Act
+The Environmental Protection Agency recently announced it intends to make conforming changes to existing drinking water regulations based on the Reduction of Lead in Drinking Water Act of 2011.

 The proposed changes will establish new requirements concerning the labeling of products that comply with the definition of lead-free, including the requirement to label a product’s packaging, any of which could disrupt manufacturing and distribution of these products.
 Aside from the labeling requirement, EPA also is proposing certification requirements for manufacturers and importers to demonstrate the maximum lead content of the wetted surface of their plumbing products does not exceed 0.25%.

 The current RLDWA of 2011 defines lead-free as 0.25% of the wetted surface of plumbing products and establishes a statutory method of calculating lead content.
 The RLDWA exempts plumbing products used exclusively for nonpotable applications.

 EPA has indicated either the product be marked or the package be labeled, but not both.
 While this option would decrease the costs and burden on the manufacturer responsible for labeling and marking, EPA is concerned this option may not provide consumers and others (such as building inspectors) with the information needed to determine that a product is lead-free after its initial purchase and installation.
 EPA is further concerned the labeling of a product sold in an unlabeled package also could lead to the inadvertent installation of products that do not meet the new definition of lead-free for potable water purposes.
 To provide consumers and others with the information needed, EPA plans to require the package be labeled and product contain a specific marking to signify to the consumer that the product is lead-free.